Radio Wester Ross

-Two Lochs Radio is Britain's smallest commercial radio station.
-It broadcasts a music-led service to the communities of Gairloch, Loch Ewe and Loch Maree areas of Wester Ross, in the Highlands of Scotland.
-It is the only commercial FM radio station in Wester Ross.
+Radio Wester Ross is the community focused radio station for the Gairloch, Loch Ewe and Lochbroom areas of Wester Ross.
+It broadcasts a music-led service to the communities in Wester Ross, in the Highlands of Scotland and it is the only commercial FM radio station in its area.

-The station broadcasts in stereo on 106.0 and 106.6MHz FM.
-It also provides the Lochbroom FM service for the Ullapool and Coigach areas on 96.8 and 102.2MHz FM.
+The station broadcasts on 106.0 and 106.6 FM in the Gairloch area and on 96.8 and 102.2 FM in the Ullapool and Coigach areas.

-For about 60 hours per week the station broadcasts locally-originated shows from its own presenters and partner stations, with the remaining airtime offering Smooth Scotland as an alternative to the BBC-only services otherwise available on FM in the area.
+The station is staffed by volunteers from across the area, from Gairloch to Ullapool and beyond, as well as from other areas of the Highlands and Islands, broadcasting locally-originated and syndicated shows from its own presenters and partner stations throughout the week.
+It offers a mix of local news and information as well as music varying widely from the 60s onwards.

-The station is owned by the community and operates on a not-for-profit basis.
+The station is owned by the community and is a registered charity operating on a not-for-profit basis.

-Unusually, Two Lochs Radio also provides a telephone listening service by an ordinary phone call to 0330 998 1114 (UK) or 518 500 1063 (US).
-This service is limited to telephone audio quality, but doesn't require FM reception or an Internet connection.

 History

+The station began as Two Lochs Radio which was at one time Britain's smallest commercial radio station.

 In April 2008, Two Lochs Radio launched an online "Listen live" streaming service, accessible from a button on its homepage, and also in the Reciva database for Internet radios.
 In January 2012, Two Lochs Radio joined the large number of UK commercial and BBC stations also available via Radioplayer.
 It is also available via TuneIn.

+In 2012, Ullapool community station Lochbroom FM started to use Two Lochs Radio as its sustaining service.
+In 2020, broadcasting regulator Ofcom formally transferred the Lochbroom FM licence to Wester Ross Radio Ltd, the company that also holds the Two Lochs Radio licence.

+In April 2024, a rebranding took place with RWR - Radio Wester Ross (or RWR) being used instead of the Two Lochs Radio & Lochbroom FM names.

 Programming

-Two Lochs Radio's programme schedule includes daily breakfast and afternoon shows, plus a range of individual music and local interest programmes, including Gaelic broadcasts and recordings from local events.
-The station also broadcasts Gaelic programmes produced by CKJM-FM in Cape Breton, and shows from several other independent Scottish radio presenters.
+Radio Wester Ross's programme schedule includes daily breakfast and afternoon shows, plus a range of individual music and local interest programmes, including Gaelic broadcasts and recordings from local events, and shows from several other independent radio presenters.
+Following its rebranding, the station no longer broadcasts Gaelic programmes produced by CKJM-FM in Cape Breton.
+The station produces its own local news bulletins, and broadcasts UK national news provided by Radio News Hub.